Pharmacist Resume Format

 Certifications

-Notice: This example uses a clean, single-column layout with standard headings.
-Each bullet starts with an action verb and includes measurable achievements — exactly what ATS and recruiters prefer.
+Notice: This example is formatted simply with clear headings.
+Each bullet begins with an action verb and includes measurable impacts — exactly what ATS and recruiters expect.

 1